jamesbcn/llms-txt-generator/README.md

 ## 🛠 About the Author

-Developed and maintained by [Clevacat](https://cleva.cat) &mdash; helping SMEs turn data into competitive advantage through predictive modeling, object detection, conversational AI, and business automation.
+Developed and maintained by [Clevacat](https://cleva.cat) - helping SMEs turn data into competitive advantage through predictive modeling, object detection, conversational AI, and business automation.